 An individualized email including the application will be sent to all students the semester of the term in which they have applied for graduation.
 Applications will generally be emailed one month prior to the application due date; therefore, if you apply for graduation after that date you will need to contact Sharon Anderson directly to receive an application.

 *Note: Summer graduates are given the opportunity to submit an application so that they are able to wear the medal at spring graduation ceremonies.
 Just be sure to have applied for graduation by the same deadlines as spring graduates and an application will be emailed to you.

 No. A single activity may not be applied to more than one category of active learning.

-The Active Learning Award submission deadline is approximately five weeks prior to graduation: November 1 for December graduates, April 1 for May graduates, and July 1 for August graduates.
+The Active Learning Award submission deadline is several weeks prior to graduation each semester, in order to verify your experiences: November 1 for December graduates, April 1 for May graduates, and July 15 for August graduates.

 These activities are typically completed on behalf of on-campus organizations.
 The following list of activities provides an example of opportunities that are applicable toward the Discovery Learning portion of the award.
 If you would like to learn more about these opportunities, please visit the Discovery Learning page.

 - BURST: Bioscience Undergraduate Research Skills and Training (formerly Undergraduate Research Assistantship Program, URAP)

 - NIH Howard Hughes Medical Institute (HHMI) Scholar

 - Other experience that has a significant research component may be substituted for the above options, but the petition process explained below must be followed